Golden Globe Awards: Writers Guild strike results in surprise-filled non-ceremony

 The odds-on favorites had been Joel and Ethan Coen for the all-American thriller No Country for Old Men, which earned the Coen brothers a consolation prize in the form of the Best Screenplay Globe.
 (See further below the full list of this year’s Golden Globe Awards’ winners and nominees.)

 Indeed, despite its seven nominations – more than any other film this year – Atonement was hardly a front-runner.
-The period romantic drama starring Keira Knightley, James McAvoy, Saoirse Ronan, and veteran Vanessa Redgrave (Best Supporting Actress Oscar winner for Julia, 1977) ended up winning only one other Globe, for Dario Marianelli’s score.
+An international box office hit, the period romantic drama starring Keira Knightley, James McAvoy, Saoirse Ronan, and veteran Vanessa Redgrave (Best Supporting Actress Oscar winner for Julia, 1977) ended up winning only one other Globe, for Dario Marianelli’s score.

 Another French-language surprise